 Building Your Network

 Professional success depends in part on the connections you make with other people.
-The more people you know, the more chances you have to learn about different career fields and job openings.
+The more people you know, the more chances you have to explore your interests, learn about different careers and hear about job openings.

 You already have a “network” – it’s all the people you already know.
 You can expand your network by getting to know some of the people your friends, family and co-workers know – the people in their networks.
 These people may be working in jobs or for companies that you’d like to know more about.
 Until you ask, you won’t know!